linode/apl-docs/about/about-vision.md

 - Automate everything: input/output validation, testing, deployment, issue management.
 Limit errors and let developers focus on features.
 - Less integration points: Easily add core apps or wire them together, abstracting configuration away to a single repository.
 - Coding support: deliver jsonschema for validation in your favorite editor (vscode out of the box).
-- API oriented: easily create openapi clients for tasks to do rest operations on the apps, giving autocompletion while developing.
+- API oriented: easily create openapi clients for tasks to do CRUD operations on the apps, giving autocompletion while developing.
 - Sane configuration defaults: wherever possible, provide configuration for the most common use case(s).

 Please continue to [our development journey](development-journey) to read about !